zyuan3/zyuan3.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Zhen Yuan, a pre-doc [research professional](https://www.chicagobooth.edu/faculty/research-staff/join-our-team) at the Booth School of Business.
+Hi, I'm Zhen Yuan, a quantitative marketing PhD student at the Booth School of Business.

-I study consumer behaviors and public health using industrial organization and quantitative marketing tools.
-You can find additional information about my work [here](/research/).
+I study industrial organization and quantitative marketing.

 In my free time, I enjoy both watching and playing various sports, and spending time with pets.